nloyfer/wgbs_tools/tutorial/README.md

 `pat_fig` can be configured with many different arguments.
 See `pat_fig --help` for detailed information.

-- TODO add flag descriptions - strip, strict, min_len, explain order of operation
-- TODO add explanation of bed
+- TODO add explanation of bed to other sections

 ### Segmentation
 wgbstools allows us to segment our region into homogenously methylated blocks: